“Education is the movement from darkness to light”- Allan Bloom.

-Education is an essential human right and plays a crucial role in human, social, and economic development.
-Despite considerable progress in the last few years, millions of children are still denied their right to Education.
+Education is an essential human right and crucial in human, social, and economic development.
+Unfortunately, despite considerable progress in the last few years, millions of children are still denied their right to Education.
 Restricted access to Education is one of the surest ways of transmitting poverty from generation to generation.
-Education is an essential human right, enshrined in the Universal Declaration of Human Rights and the United Nations Convention on the Rights of the Child.
-Every girl and every boy should have the right to quality Education.
-So that they can have more chances in life, including employment opportunities, better health and also to participate in the political process.
+Education is a fundamental human right, enshrined in the Universal Declaration of Human Rights and the United Nations Convention on the Rights of the Child.
+Every girl and every boy should have the right to quality Education so they can have more chances in life, including employment opportunities, better health and participation in the political process.

 Investing in Education yields significant development benefits

 Education reduces poverty, boosts economic growth and increases income.
-It increases a person’s chances of having a healthy life, reduces maternal deaths, and combats diseases such as HIV and AIDS.
-Education can promote gender equality, reduce child marriage, and promote peace.
-In sum, Education is one of the most important investments a country can make in its people and its future.
+Moreover, it raises a person’s chances of having a healthy life, reduces maternal deaths, and combats diseases such as HIV and AIDS.
+In addition, Education can promote gender equality, reduce child marriage, and promote peace.
+In sum, Education is one of the most important investments a country can make in its people and future.

 Education is essential to the success of every one of the 17 global goals